matthewjdoyle/PhD-Dungeon/README.md

 ### Execution

-The project is modularized into a Python package.
+The project is modularised into a Python package.
 To play the game, run the entry point script from the root directory:

 ```bash
 python main.py